Detailed Tutorial: Transfer Apple Music to Samsung Galaxy S10

 Solution 2.
 Transfer Songs from Apple Music to Galaxy S10

 The above method requires you to subscribe Apple Music membership to do that.
 However, if your subscription expires, all streaming music you've added to your library from the Apple Music catalog will no longer be playable.
 So before your subscription ends, how to backup all your Apple Music songs to Galaxy S10?

 Don't worry, here is an alternative solution for you.
 You can get rid of DRM and convert the protected Apple Music songs to common audio formats like MP3 by using Tune4Mac iTunes Apple Music Converter.
 This program is an all-in-one DRM Removal tool as well as iTunes Apple Music Converter.
-With it, you can convert iTunes purchased music, Apple Music songs and Audible audiobooks to almost popular audio formats like MP3, AAC, WAV and FLAC without quality loss.
+With it, you can convert iTunes purchased music, Apple Music songs and Audible audiobooks to almost popular audio formats like MP3, AAC, WAV, FLAC and AIFF without quality loss.

 The following is a detailed tutorial on how to transfer Apple Music songs to Galaxy S10.
 You can finish the conversion on either a Windows PC or a Mac computer.